magore86/CacheSimTestXML/README.md

 Due to the number of objects generated, this program consumes alot of memory.

 Also, feedback is welcomed e.g. how to optimize the simulator.
-It is known that the there may be some objects that coould represtented differently.
+It is known that the there may be some objects that could represtented differently.

 Also the program implements an .xlsx-writer.
 This can be found in a different repository called MS Excel writer for Cache Simulator.